ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/html-comments.md

 ## Related features

-There are other HTML editing related CKEditor 5 features you may want to check:
+CKEditor 5 has other features related to HTML editing you may want to check:

 * {@link features/source-editing Source editing} &ndash; Provides the ability for viewing and editing the source of the document.
 When paired, these two plugins let the user gain powerful control over the content editing.
 * {@link features/html-embed HTML embed} &ndash; Allows embedding an arbitrary HTML snippet in the editor.
 It is a more constrained and controllable approach to arbitrary HTML than GHS.